pointwisefixed/mytickets/README.md

 Originally I want it to use this to sharp up my reactjs skills for a front-end, but given my time constraints (work and other stuff) I'll just leave it to be a simple rest-api

+# Config

+Change the config.properties file seatHoldTimeInSeconds property for the number of seconds to hold a reservation.
+Default is 60 seconds.

 # To run tests

 mvn clean test